OffchainLabs/bold-validator-starter-kit/README.md

 * `"Assertion with hash 0xf9be2a92 needs at least 50150 blocks before being confirmable, waiting for 167h10m0s"` - this log line indicates that a given assertion will be confirmed automatically via time if there are no challenges open against it
 * `"Observed an honest challenge edge created onchain, now tracking it locally"` - this log line gets printed when your validator observes a challenge edge that it agrees on - no challenge will be opened since it agrees on the asserted state made by the other party.

-#### Troubleshooting and what some log lines mean:
+## Troubleshooting and what some log lines mean:
 There may be periods of time where there are no logs being printed when running an honest validator.
 This is normal and totally fine because it means that there are no invalid state assertions observed, and therefore, no on-going challenges.
+If useful, the RPC port for the honest validator is `8247` while the RPC port for the evil validator is `8947`.

 Arbitrum BOLD is currently in `alpha` and is still being actively developed on.
 As such, below are the explanation behind a few errors and log lines that may arise during testing.
 Many of the log lines below are expected and indicate healthy, expected behavior of your BOLD validator.
 * `Could not succeed function after retries package=retry retryCount=1 err="chain catching up` - This is expected when first starting up your validator.
 As mentioned earlier, this log line simply indicates that the validator is not yet fully synced up with the latest state of the testnet.
 This should eventually disappear after some time (~5 minutes or sooner)